Conference Day One, Wednesday September 3, 2025

 Synopsis

-• Showcasing how fragment-based screening provides deeper insights into target biology for difficult-to-drug targets
+• Showcasing how DEL screening provides deeper insights into target biology for hard-to-drug targets

 Synopsis